Take a sneak peek at the new NIST.gov and let us know what you think!

 Call For Abstracts:

-Participants who wish to give presentations of their technical perspectives or present posters (potentially with technical demonstrations) that address symposium topics should submit a brief one-page abstract and brief one-paragraph bio to firstname.lastname@example.org by January 10th, 2014.
-Submitters will be notified whether their perspectives have been selected for plenary or poster presentation by January 31st.
+Participants who wish to give presentations of their technical perspectives or present posters (potentially with technical demonstrations) that address symposium topics should submit a brief one-page abstract and brief one-paragraph bio to email@example.com by February 21st, 2014 (those abstracts received after January 10th, 2014 will only be considered for poster presentations).
+Those who submit abstracts by January 10th will be notified whether their perspectives have been selected for plenary or poster presentation by January 31st.
+Those submitting abstracts after January 10th and prior to February 21st will be notified whether their perspectives have been selected for a poster presentation on a rolling basis sometime between February 1st and March 1st.
 Speakers, panelists, and poster presenters will be selected by the organizers based on relevance to symposium objectives and workshop balance.
 Due to the technical nature of the symposium, no marketing will be permitted.

 Understanding the Data Science Technical Landscape:

 The inaugural NIST Data Science Symposium will convene a diverse multi-disciplinary community of stakeholders to promote the design, development, and adoption of novel measurement science in order to foster advances in Big Data processing, analytics, visualization, interaction, and lifecycle management.
 It is set apart from related symposia by our emphasis on advancing data science technologies through:

 Start Date: Tuesday, March 4, 2014